What is Sidekick?

 Boosted savings accounts

-Sidekick's Easy Access savings account* currently offers a market-beating rate of up to 4.75% AER (variable).
-A £1,000 initial deposit is required top get started.
+Sidekick's Easy Access savings account currently offers a rate of up to 4.17% AER (variable).
+A £1,000 initial deposit is required to get started.

-This is an easy access savings account which means there are no limits on the number of withdrawals you can make.
-Interest on your savings will be paid on a daily basis, but the bonus part of the interest rate is paid monthly.
+The account includes a 0.56% boosted rate for balances up to £60,000.
+The boost lasts for 12 months.
+This is an easy-access savings account which means there are no limits on the number of withdrawals you can make.
+Interest on your savings will be paid daily, but the bonus part of the interest rate is paid monthly.

 Portfolio line of credit